Non shifted calculus of variations on time scales with Nabla-differentiable Sigma: Introduction

 \section{Introduction}

-The time scale theory was introduced by S. Hilger in his PhD thesis \cite{hilg} in 1988 in order to unify discrete and continuous analysis.
-The general idea is to extend classical theories on an arbitrary non empty closed subset $\T$ of $\R$.
-Such a closed subset $\T$ is called a \textit{time scale}.
-In this paper, it is supposed bounded with $a=\min \T$ and $b = \max \T$.
-Hence, the time scale theory establishes the validity of some results both in the continuous case $\T =[a,b]$ and in the purely discrete case $\T =\{ a = t_0 < t_1 < \ldots < t_N = b \}$.
-Moreover, it also treats more general models involving both continuous and discrete time elements, see e.g. \cite{gama,may} for dynamical population whose generations do not overlap.
+The time scale theory was introduced by S. Hilger in his PhD thesis \cite{hilg} in 1988 in order to unify discrete and continuous analyses.
+The general idea is to extend classical theories on an arbitrary non-empty closed subset $\T$ of $\R$.
+Such a subset $\T$ is called a \textit{time scale}.
+In this paper, it is assumed to be bounded with $a=\min \T$ and $b = \max \T$.
+Hence, the time scale theory establishes the validity of some results both in the continuous case $\T =[a,b]$ and in the purely discrete case $\T =\{ a = t_0 < \ldots < t_N = b \}$.
+Moreover, it also treats more general models involving both continuous and discrete time elements, see \textit{e.g.} \cite{gama,may} for dynamical populations whose generations do not overlap.
 Another example of application is to consider $\T = \{ a \} \cup \{ a + \lambda^\N \}$ with $0 < \lambda < 1$ allowing the time scale theory to cover the quantum calculus \cite{kac}.